The site of the Sun-Canadian pipeline cleanup. Photo by Wilson Plain.

 “We have a very sophisticated monitoring system on all of our pipelines.
 An alarm went off at 11:27am … and three minutes later [our technician] shut the flow of oil in the pipeline off and then he dispatched people to go along the line and close valves so that oil that was still in the pipeline wouldn’t have an opportunity to reach the point where the opening in the pipeline was.
 I don’t have information on how long that all took.”

-We gave Wilson Plain a call, one of Aamjiwnaang’s elders and a co-founder of the Aamjiwnaang environmental committee.
-Regarding this pipeline leak, Wilson told us the people of Aamjiwnaang “would like to see a regularly scheduled program of maintenance or monitoring,” a seemingly reasonable request.
+We called Wilson Plain, one of Aamjiwnaang’s elders and a co-founder of the Aamjiwnaang environmental committee, to get his thoughts on the matter.
+He told us the people of Aamjiwnaang “would like to see a regularly scheduled program of maintenance or monitoring,” which seems like a reasonable request.

-There is also the habitual issue of poor communication that makes these incidents that much more difficult to control and remedy.
-Wilson attributes these communication problems to Aamjiwnaang’s own chief and council government, as well as the petrochemical industry: “The lines of communication were open but inordinately delayed by our administration, our administration office and the office of the chief.
-My thinking is that our chief and council are still hoping to maintain good relations with industry around us, hoping to get some advantage from that.
+The lack of communication in the area also contributes to the difficulty of controlling and remedying incidents like this one.
+Wilson attributes these problems to Aamjiwnaang’s own chief and council government, as well as the petrochemical industry: “The lines of communication were open but inordinately delayed by our administration, our administration office, and the office of the chief.
+My thinking is that our chief and council are still hoping to maintain good relations with the industry around us; hoping to get some advantage from that.
 That’s my opinion.
 And it’s not happening.
 Suncor is still carrying on.”

 The benzene ditch.
 Photo by Wilson Plain.